Germany's CureVac to launch human trial of experimental coronavirus vaccine | DW | 17.06.2020

 The company, based in the city of Tübingen in the southwestern state of Baden-Württemberg, said it expects initial results from the first trial phase in the fall of this year.

-The first trial phase is due to last 15 months, according to the Paul Ehrlich Institute, Germany's vaccine regulator.
+The first trial phase is due to last 15 months, according to the Paul Ehrlich Institute (PEI), Germany's vaccine regulator.
 Phase two could begin as early as September.

+The Mainz-based company Biontech in April had received approval from PEI to begin testing its own vaccine on healthy volunteers.

+On Monday, Germany's Ministry of Economic Affairs announced it would take a €300 million stake in Curevac, acquiring around 23% of its shares.
+The aim is to protect the company from a potential takeover from abroad.
+The state said it did not wish to influence business decisions.

 Every evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.